l

 For most visitors, the main attraction isn’t climbing El Codo or exploring the nearby Parque Nacional Amboró.
 No, they come here to visit El Fuerte – the Fortress.

-This pre-Inca and pre-Colombiano site, an UNESCO World Heritage, served as an important astrological and ceremonial center in the 15th century.
+This pre-Inca and pre-Columbian site, an UNESCO World Heritage, served as an important astrological and ceremonial center in the 15th century.
 Nowadays, only the remains on a vast rocky ridge and some excavated house foundations remain.

 So, we drive a few km to the site, pay an exorbitant entrance fee (equivalent to 5 beers), and we’re ready to explore.